 A frying pan with oil and flour being stirred with a whisk to make a roux.

 A roux (pronounced Ru) is the base of the three mother sauces in French cooking, and a darker roux is a key element in Cajun and Creole dishes.
+A vegan roux is made up of butter or oil mixed with flour, then thinned out with plant-based milk, a great way to thicken sauces, soup, and gravy.

-🧾 Ingredients and substitutions
+Ingredients and substitutions

 • Flour – All-purpose white flour works best.
 You could use whole wheat, but it will not be as smooth and creamy.
 If you need it to be gluten-free, you can use a grain-based GF flour mix.
-Don’t use a grain-free mix or it will not thicken.
+Don’t use a grain-free mix, or it will not thicken.

 A white bowl of vegan cream of chicken soup with parsley and red and green chili flakes sprinkled on top.